 → FAQ: Common Questions About AEO vs. Agentic SEO

 AEO optimizes your content so that AI engines select it as the source when constructing a direct answer to a user’s question.
-When someone asks ChatGPT “what is the best marketing strategy for a catering business,” the AI synthesizes an answer from web content it has learned to trust.
+When someone asks ChatGPT “what is the best strategy for a service business to get found online,” the AI synthesizes an answer from content it has learned to trust.
 AEO is the practice of making your content the trusted source it reaches for.
-Your brand gets cited, your URL gets referenced, and the user sees your business name in the answer without ever visiting your website.
+Your brand gets cited, your URL gets referenced, and the user sees your business name in the answer without ever visiting your site.

 The signals AEO relies on are content-based.
 Answer-first paragraph structure ensures the AI can extract a clean, quotable answer from the top of your page.
 FAQ schema markup labels your question-and-answer content in a machine-readable format that AI engines parse directly.
 E-E-A-T signals, including author credentials, third-party brand mentions, and review sentiment, tell AI engines that your content comes from a credible source worth citing.
-Topical authority, built through a cluster of related posts, signals that your brand genuinely owns a subject area.
+Topical authority, built through a cluster of related posts on the same subject, signals that your brand genuinely owns a subject area.

 AEO does not require pricing data, booking links, or availability information.
-The AI engine citing your content does not need to know what your services cost or whether you are available next Tuesday.
+The AI engine citing your content does not need to know what your services cost or whether you are open next Tuesday.
 It needs to know that your content directly and accurately answers the question a user asked.
 That is a fundamentally different optimization target than what agentic SEO demands.
-You can read the full breakdown of AEO fundamentals in our guide to what is answer engine optimization.
+You can read the full breakdown in our guide to what is answer engine optimization.

 Agentic SEO optimizes your business data so that AI agents can evaluate your business against a user’s specific requirements and take autonomous action.
-An AI agent is not answering a question.
-It is completing a task.
+An AI agent does not answer a question.
+It completes a task.
 “Find me three AEO agencies that work with service businesses, check their pricing, and book a discovery call with the one that has the strongest case studies.”
-That is an agentic task, and the agent handles every step without the user opening a browser.
+The agent handles every step without the user opening a browser.
+A business that AI agents cannot evaluate does not make the shortlist, regardless of how good its content is.

 AEO and agentic SEO share the same foundational infrastructure: entity clarity, schema markup, and consistent business data across authoritative platforms.
 A business that has done the AEO groundwork, including Organization schema, LocalBusiness schema, Person schema for team members, and consistent NAP data across directories, has already built the identity layer that agentic SEO requires.
 The knowledge graph presence that drives AI citations also drives AI agent confidence in selecting your business.

 FAQ schema serves both strategies.
-In AEO, FAQ sections are the highest-yield citation format because AI engines extract Q&A pairs directly when constructing answers.
-In agentic SEO, FAQ sections that answer evaluation questions (“Do you serve clients outside San Diego?”
-“What is your minimum project size?”) give agents directly extractable data points that accelerate vendor selection.
-The same FAQ content can serve both purposes if it covers both informational questions and evaluation questions.
+In AEO, FAQ sections produce the highest-yield citations because AI engines extract Q&A pairs directly when constructing answers.
+In agentic SEO, FAQ sections that answer evaluation questions (“Do you serve clients outside San Diego?” or “What is your minimum project size?”) give agents directly extractable data points that accelerate vendor selection.
+The same FAQ content serves both purposes when it covers both informational questions and evaluation questions.

-E-E-A-T signals also carry weight in both strategies.
+E-E-A-T signals also carry weight across both strategies.
 AI engines use author credentials and third-party brand mentions to evaluate citation worthiness.
-AI agents use the same signals to assess vendor trustworthiness.
-A business with strong E-E-A-T, verified author profiles, earned media mentions, and consistent review signals earns both more AI citations and more AI agent confidence.
+AI agents use the same signals to assess vendor trustworthiness before selecting a business on a user’s behalf.
 Building E-E-A-T is not AEO-specific work.
-It benefits the full stack of AI visibility strategies simultaneously.
+It benefits the full stack of AI visibility simultaneously.

 | Signal Type | Serves AEO, Agentic SEO, or Both? |